 The Bank argues for a free trade regime globally and asserts that this is in the best interest of developing countries and that they should actively open themselves to it.
 There are many countries who have been urged to adopt export oriented agricultural policies who have been caught by falling commodity prices and increasing reliance on imported inputs.
 Falling terms of trade have meant that export earnings are increasingly inadequate to cover the cost of imports and debt servicing; continually deferring the promised capital formation.
 Meanwhile subsistence farming and the marketing of locally produced foods have been neglected and run down.
-Similarly damaged are the countries whose indigenous food production has been undercut by dumped grain surpluses from the US, unloaded cheaply at the ports of large cities at lower prices than foods which are 'less efficiently' produced in the rural areas and 'less efficiently' transported to the cities.
-The US has been dumping subsidised grain on developing country markets for over 30 years and the European Community dumping likewise its butter.
+Similarly damaged are the countries whose indigenous food production has been undercut by dumped grain surpluses from the US, unloaded cheaply at the ports of large cities at lower prices than foods which are "less efficiently" produced in the rural areas and "less efficiently" transported to the cities.
+The US has been dumping subsidised grain on developing country markets for over 30 years71 and the European community dumping likewise its butter.

 Free trade is usually represented as harnessing the efficiency of market forces for the greater benefit of all.
-It is well to note that the parameters of those markets (and hence the way they define 'efficiency') are structured under the influence of financial and military power.
+It is well to note that the parameters of those markets (and hence the way they define "efficiency") are structured under the influence of financial and military power.
 In 1971 the US was able to unilaterally abrogate the Bretton Woods Agreement in order to internationalise its problems with inflation.
 In the 1980s high interest rate policies in the US were used to maintain the value of the dollar despite the massive trade and budget deficits.
 It was this interest rate spiral which triggered the debt trap for developing countries.
-Was this simply the effect of the 'free' market or was it the projection of power?
-The US embargo on trade with Cuba is illegal under the rules of the WTO but this is hollow vindication for Cubans since the only sanctions available to them under the WTO would be authorised retaliation.
-'Free trade' is the operation of a market regime which is structured by unequal power relations.
+Was this simply the effect of the "free" market or was it the projection of power?
+The US embargoes on trade with Cuba, Nicaragua and Vietnam would have been all illegal under the rules of the GATT but this is hollow vindication for those countries since the only sanctions available to them under the GATT would have been authorised retaliation.
+"Free trade" is the operation of a market regime which is structured by unequal power relations.

 The World Bank's analysis of the causes of poverty in developing countries and its prescriptions for economic growth are not the only ways of understanding poverty nor the only credible pathways to development.
-The assumptions informing this report represent only one pole in much more complex debates about economic development; other poles (such as those associated with UNCTAD for example) are unsurprisingly absentlxxi.
+The assumptions informing this report represent only one pole in much more complex debates about economic development; other poles (such as those associated with UNCTAD for example) are unsurprisingly absent72.